LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/using-methods.rst

       26.51

 In this example, we used a variable to hold our argument, then passed the argument to the method.
 Since this method returns an actual value, we can store it in a variable or use it as a value itself like we did in **Line 15**.

+Also, inside this method we used the `Math Method <https://docs.microsoft.com/en-us/dotnet/api/system.math.round?view=net-5.0>`_ ``Round`` to round our output to 2 decimal places.
+Methods are able to use other methods.

 ``Console.WriteLine`` was called to verify functionality.
 With return methods, you will need to print them in order to verify functionality.

 Named and Optional Arguments
 -------------------------------